Our glossary will help you understand the terms we use on our website and throughout the University.

 Course – A course is a sequence of subjects which make up a degree or diploma.

-Course chair (previously known as course coordinator) - The staff member who oversees a particular course.
-Direct any of your course-related queries to this person in the first instance.
+Course chair (previously known as course coordinator) – The staff member who oversees a particular course.

 CSP – see Commonwealth supported place